 Multifocal contact lenses are designed to correct eyesight affected by presbyopia.
-These contact lenses provide a far more convenient alternative to traditional bifocal and varifocal glasses.
+These contact lenses provide a far more convenient alternative to traditional bifocal glasses.
 We stock a wide range of multifocal lenses including 1-Day Acuvue Moist Multifocal and Clariti 1 Day Multifocal.

 Advice and tips on buying multifocal contact lenses

 Watch this video for advice and tips on buying and wearing multifocal contact lenses.